 - The defendant’s net worth

-In Texas, a jury must reach a unanimous decision about the defendant’s liability and how much the defendant should pay in order for the plaintiff to be awarded punitive damages.
+In Texas, a jury must reach a unanimous decision about the defendant’s liability and how much the defendant should pay in order for the plaintiff to obtain punitive damages.

 Challenges to Securing Punitive Damages